Emergency Preparedness

 - Emergency Preparedness

-All school sites maintain emergency and first aid supplies in the event of an emergency.
+Each school site maintains emergency and first aid supplies to support students and staff in the event of an emergency.
+These supplies include:

-The school district has established a number of regulations to maintain a safe environment.
-To view our school district regulations, go to the following link.
+The school district has established a number of regulations to help maintain a safe environment.
+To review these regulations, please visit: District Regulations.

 Phone: 604.885.2266